miketimer/nso-autom/README.md

 ## If your testing is meant for a pipeline kind of empty NSO, use optional keyword "test-in-isolation"

 admin@ncs# autom create-tests all-service-instances packages-folder-path /var/opt/ncs/current/packages test-in-isolation

+## Execute-tests reads options from the created test files, creates new execution_log and timestamp folders for each run

+admin@ncs# autom execute-tests all-service-instances packages-folder-path /var/opt/ncs/current/packages